0xjba/WhatsAuto/README.md

 ![](img/banner4.PNG)

-NOTE: Message after entered in the chatbox of Whatsapp, takes 20 seconds more to send.
+NOTE: Message after entered in the chatbox of Whatsapp, takes 20 seconds more to be sent.

 ## ⚡ What's next?